jose-roberto-abreu/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ## Trace Exporters

 Trace Exporters send traces to a consumer.
-This consumer can be standard output for debugging and development-time, the OpenTelemetry Collector, or any open source or vendor backend of your choice.
+This consumer can be standard output for debugging during development, the OpenTelemetry Collector, or any open source or vendor backend of your choice.

 ## Context Propagation